Kern County Big Rig Accident Lawyers

 – JUDD ROSS ALLEN

-How Long Do I Have to Sue After a Kern County Big Rig Accident?
+How Long Do I Have To Sue After A Kern County Big Rig Accident?

 After a crash, you must comply with the applicable statute of limitations.
 The statute of limitations is a deadline that the law sets to file a personal injury lawsuit.
-California gives accident victims two years from the date of the crash to file a complaint.
-Though this length of time may seem long, you should not wait until the last minute to get legal representation or begin pursuing a personal injury lawsuit.
-Evidence can immediately begin to degrade.
-Contact qualified Kern County personal injury lawyers to learn your options as soon as possible.
+Accident victims in California generally have two years from the date of the crash to file a complaint.
+However, exceptions may apply.
+For example, the deadline may be extended in cases involving minors or when injuries are not discovered immediately after the accident.

 How Much Does Hiring Kern County Big Rig Accident Lawyers Cost?